-Technology in today’s world is advancing at a breakneck speed.
-New technology advancements and improvements have made it feasible to create new synergies within an existing framework.
-Blockchain technology, which has astounded people all over the world with its efficiency, has made it feasible to fantasise about a decentralized unit.
-Similarly, the Internet of Things (IoT) has been rapidly gaining traction.
-Independent gadgets will be able to connect to the internet with the aid of IoT.
-This synchronisation will aid in the creation of intelligent gadgets capable of doing tasks without the need for human intervention.
-But what happens if IoT and Blockchain are combined?
+Technology is advancing at breakneck speed in today’s world.
+New technological advances and improvements have made it possible to create new synergies within an existing framework.
+Blockchain technology, which has stunned people around the world with its efficiency, has made it possible to dream of a decentralised entity.
+The Internet of Things (IoT) is also on the rise.
+With the help of IoT, independent devices can be connected to the Internet.
+This synchronisation will help create smart devices capable of performing tasks without human intervention.
+But what happens when IoT and blockchain are combined?
 It sounds like something out of a science fiction novel.
-IoT and Blockchain, on the other hand, appear to be a natural fit.
-In this essay, we’ll look at how the Internet of Things will affect the future of Blockchain technology and why no one has yet succeeded in implementing IoT on the blockchain architecture.
+However, IoT and Blockchain seem to be a natural combination.
+In this paper, we explore how IoT will impact the future of blockchain technology and why no one has yet managed to implement IoT on blockchain architecture.

-Why is it still a longshot solution?
+Why is it still a far-fetched solution?

 One of the main issues facing the blockchain network today is the scalability factor.
 To increase scalability, optimizing the chain helps a bit, but for mainstream market applications, you need to increase the transaction processing speed, which also affects other applications connected to the chain.